Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/pdf/net/programming-with-document/customizepagenumbeswhileaddingtoc/_index.md

 ---
-title: Customize Page Numbes While Adding TOC
-linktitle: Customize Page Numbes While Adding TOC
+title: Customize Page Numbes While Adding TOC linktitle:Customize Page Numbes While Adding TOC
 second_title: Aspose.PDF for .NET API Reference
 description: Learn how to customize page numbers while adding a table of contents (TOC) using Aspose.PDF for .NET with this step-by-step guide and code example.
 type: docs